popClingwrap/gridarr/README.md

 ## `visualise(target, highlights?)`
 A debugging method that renders a basic visualisation of grid elements in the console.
 If the target is a GridArr then it is dispalyed with row and column IDs.
-If the target is a GridCell or Array of GridCells then the relevant cells in the logged grid are highlighted If the target is a GridArr then cells can be highlighted by passing a second argument of an Array of GridCell or {x:y} Objects
+If the target is a GridArrCell or Array of GridCells then the relevant cells in the logged grid are highlighted If the target is a GridArr then cells can be highlighted by passing a second argument of an Array of GridArrCell or {x:y} Objects